wrighang/project_01_team_11/README.md

 - Workplace Policies: Employers could develop strategies to manage device usage during work hours, especially in professions more prone to productivity loss.

 - App Development: Developers might design apps with features that help reduce distraction and promote productive use.
-Our analysis yielded several key findings regarding the impact of device type on productivity loss and how it relates to behavioral factors in social media usage.
+The analysis yielded several key findings regarding the impact of device type on productivity loss and its relationship to behavioral factors in social media usage.

-# Future Work & Improvements
+# 8. `Future Work & Improvements`
 ## Summary
-Our analysis revealed useful insights but also highlighted areas for improvement and further exploration.
+The analysis revealed useful insights but also highlighted areas for improvement and further exploration.

 ## Limitations:
 - Data Imbalance: Some regions had more participants, which may skew results.